PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

 **sbr_input_boundary**

   *list, optional, default = [[0., 0.], [0., 0.], [0., 0.]]*

   The boundaries that the surface brightness profile needs to remain within.
 Too small boundaries can lead to FAT not finding a a succesfull model.
   Given as min,max for the three areas of the fit: the central part, the approaching side warp, the receding side warp.
+   # The brightest pixels need to have a SNR above this value
+**source_max_snr**

+  *float, optional, default = 2.5

+  The brightest pixels need to have a SNR above this value

+**source_max_fraction**

+  *float,optional, default = 0.075*

+  The fraction of pixels in the source that need to be above max_snr

+**source_mean_snr**

+  *float, optional, default = 0.5*

+  The mean SNR required in the source

 **sofia_threshold**